Postdoctoral researcher at the Unit of Occupational medicine, IMM, Karolinska Institutet.

 Ergonomics and prevention of work-related musculoskeletal disorders (WMSDs) have been my research interest since my PhD time.
 With the UN Sustainable Development goals on Good health and well-being, and Decent work and economic growth, ergonomics is playing an increasingly important role to achieve a sustainable working life.

-- a freely-available iPhone application for measurement upper arm movements -- ErgoArmMeter
+- A freely-available iPhone application for measurement upper arm postures and movements – ErgoArmMeter, with over 5000 downloads worldwide (AFA financed project).

-- a wearable system embedded in smart clothes for measuring and assessing the postures of upper arms and trunk -- the Smart Workwear system,
+- A wearable system embedded in smart clothes for measuring and assessing the postures of upper arms and trunk.
+New functions with the smart workwear system are currently being developed, together with end-users from the industry (Vinnova Production 2030 financed project, co-PI and work package leader).

 I teach lectures and laboratory sessions in courses on ergonomics and prevention of musculoskeletal disorders.